 Software and updates

-You’ll find Android 10 on the Galaxy S20 Plus, but covered over by Samsung’s One UI 2.0 software.
+You’ll find Android 10 on the Galaxy S20 Plus, but covered by Samsung’s One UI 2.0 software.
 It’s a good manufacturer’s skin, with plenty of customization elements and additional features.
 It’s down to personal choice whether you prefer this or the Pixel-specific Android 10 software on the Pixel 4 XL — but honestly, we feel you can get used to and enjoy using both of them.

 But your opinion might change while you’re waiting for Android 11 in the future.
 The Pixel 4 XL will get an update shortly after the new operating system launches, while Samsung S20 Plus owners are likely to wait a while for the latest upgrade.
 Samsung’s upgrade history isn’t the best, and it probably won’t be supported for as long as the Pixel 4 XL either.
 The Pixel 4 XL wins here.